 Maintaining the amount of successional habitat (at least up to 20%) appears to effect population increases of breeding adults and young, but negatively affects per capita reproductive success.
-At first glance, the results suggest that to maintain healthy and productive Hammond's flycatcher populations, land managers should create a shifting mosaic of successional or low crown cover habitat (covering 10-20%) within extensive uniformly shaped coniferous forest or woodland covering 80-90% of each 1000 hectares.
+High reproductive success is associated with large areas of drier, high elevation, high canopy cover interspersed with large patches of successional habitat.
+This suggests that to maintain healthy and productive Hammond's flycatcher populations, land managers should create a shifting mosaic of successional or low crown cover habitat (covering 10-20%) within extensive coniferous forest or woodland covering 80-90% of each 1000 hectares.